unfoldingWord/uw-content-validation/README.md

 - `taRepoUsername`, `taRepoBranchName`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TA files for checking
 - `taRepoLanguageCode`, and `taRepoSectionName`: can be used to specify how the `SupportReference` field is checked in TA—defaults are 'en' and 'translate'
 - `twRepoUsername`, `twRepoBranchName`: these two fields can be used to specify the username/organisation and/or the branch/tag name for fetching the TW files for checking
-- `extractLength`: an integer which defines how long excerpts of lines containing errors should be—the default is 15 characters—the package attempts to place the error in the middle of the extract
+- `excerptLength`: an integer which defines how long excerpts of lines containing errors should be—the default is 15 characters—the package attempts to place the error in the middle of the excerpt
 - `cutoffPriorityLevel`: an integer which can define notices to not be detected—defaults to 0 so none are dropped.
 Note that this will also affect the `suggestion` response.
 (Only partially implemented at present, so drops some but not all low priority notices.)
 - `suppressNoticeDisablingFlag`: Defaults to `false`, i.e., to removing (thus suppressing) notices for warnings which are expected in certain files and hence we don’t want them displayed.
 Note that this is always set to `true` for the demos (because they suppress these notices later—see the `showDisabledNoticesFlag` below).